Alexey Nalobin

-Alexey Dmitrovich Nalobin (born 3 October 1989) is a Russian volleyball player, a member of Polish club Dafi Społem Kielce.
+Alexey Dmitrovich Nalobin (born 3 October 1989) is a Russian volleyball player.

 Career

 In 2016 he achieved silver medal of German Championship with VfB Friedrichshafen.
 In season 2016/17 he was a player of Russian club Dinamo Krasnodar, but due to financial problem of club, Nalobin decided to leave the team in January 2017.
 On January 31, 2017 he went to Polish team Dafi Społem Kielce and signed contract to the end of season 2017/18.